Your emotional vocabulary matters!

-In the book, I separate anger into the categories of Anger, Rage, Fury, Hatred, Contempt, Disgust, Resentment, Boredom, and Apathy.
+In The Language of Emotions, I separate anger into the categories of Anger, Rage, Fury, Hatred, Disgust, Resentment, and Apathy.
 In this list, these categories are reorganized under the master category of Anger.

 When you know you’re feeling anger, you can make intelligent emotional decisions about what to do with it.
-In the book, I suggest that you ask the internal questions when your boundaries and self-image (or anyone else’s) are threatened: What must be protected? and What must be restored?
-Anger brings you a great deal of energy, forcefulness, and focus.
-Asking the internal questions will help you channel that intensity into healthy action.
+In the book, I suggest that you ask the internal questions when your boundaries and self-image (or anyone else’s) are challenged:

 Good Words for Fear

-Because fear is our intuition — it’s the emotion that tells us when change is occurring, when we need to orient to something in our environment, and when we need to take action to avoid harm or injury, it’s really important to understand fear in all its forms.
+Because fear is your intuition — it’s the emotion that tells you when change is occurring, when you need to orient to something in your environment, and when you need to take action, it’s important to understand fear in all its forms.

 Tracking Happiness Through Your Life